Erasmus Summer Programme Courses

 All topics covered in the course will be illustrated using real data from the medical and biomedical literature and applied during practical sessions.

-Written exam on Friday 2 September 2016 (only for NIHES MSc students and for ‘keuzevak students’), date resit is to be announced.
+Written exam on the Friday in the week after ESP (only for NIHES MSc students and for ‘keuzevak students’).
 Course materials are allowed during the examination.
 If other students wish to do this exam, they have to pay a fee of €75,- per exam.
-Credits are 1.0 ECTS when you take the exam, instead of 0.7 ECTS.
+Credits are 1.9 ECTS when you take the exam, instead of 1.4 ECTS.

 This course is equivalent to Biostatistics for Clinicians (EWP22) and Biostatistical Methods I: basic principles, part A (CC02A).

 - To have a clear understanding of what statistics is all about in medicine and public health, and to be acquainted with the most commonly statistical methods in the biomedical literature.

 - To be able to assess when and how to apply these methods in real-life situations.

 - To improve skills in data presentation, interpretation and communication.